$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

 Common educational processes and procedures on a college campus

-Current developments, trends, and techniques in the field of interpreting for both the deaf and hard of hearing as utilized by the Deaf community
+Current developments, trends, and techniques in the field of interpreting for both the Deaf or hard of hearing as utilized by the Deaf community

 National Association of the Deaf (NAD)-Registry of Interpreters for the Deaf (R.I.D.)
 Code of Professional Conduct